Consumer Medicine Information

 Tell your doctor if you are pregnant or plan to become pregnant or are breast-feeding.
 Your doctor can discuss with you the risks and benefits involved.

-If you have not told your or your child's doctor about any of the above, tell him/her before you or your child start taking Maxolon.
+If you have not told your doctor about any of the above, tell him/her before you start taking Maxolon.

 Some medicines and Maxolon may interfere with each other.
 These include:

 These medicines may be affected by Maxolon or may affect how well it works.
-You or your child may need different amounts of your medicines, or you may need to take different medicines.
+You may need different amounts of your medicines, or you may need to take different medicines.

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking this medicine.